Skip to main content

 How Sex Hormones Influence Nightly Rest

-Beyond the primary sleep-wake hormones, the sex hormones ∞ testosterone, estrogen, and progesterone ∞ exert a powerful influence on and architecture.
+Beyond the primary sleep-wake hormones, the sex hormones ∞ testosterone, estrogen, and progesterone ∞ exert a powerful influence on sleep quality and architecture.
 Their fluctuations, whether due to age, therapeutic interventions, or monthly cycles, can profoundly alter your ability to achieve deep, uninterrupted rest.

 For men, testosterone plays a key role in maintaining sleep efficiency.
 Its levels naturally follow a daily rhythm, peaking in the morning alongside cortisol.
-Low testosterone is often associated with difficulties falling and staying asleep, as well as a reduction in the deep, that is critical for physical restoration.
+Low testosterone is often associated with difficulties falling and staying asleep, as well as a reduction in the deep, slow-wave sleep that is critical for physical restoration.
 This connection is rooted in the way testosterone interacts with the central nervous system to regulate sleep pathways.

 In women, the interplay between estrogen and progesterone is central to sleep regulation.
 Progesterone has a calming, sedative-like effect on the brain, promoting sleep onset and maintenance.
 Estrogen is vital for temperature regulation and plays a role in preventing sleep-disordered breathing.
 The dramatic shifts in these hormones during perimenopause and menopause are a primary driver of the sleep disturbances many women experience, including hot flashes, insomnia, and an increased risk of sleep apnea.